 1997: The RoadStar-Takeover

 The RoadStar company in Eisingen used to be Germany's largest mail order retailer of musical instruments.
-When Thomann accquired RoadStar, the customer base more than doubled to almost 100,000 customers.
+When Thomann accquired RoadStar, the customer base more than doubled to almost 100,000.

 1998: New Store Building

-After we made our neighbors an offer they couldn't refuse, they moved away and we finally had enough space to build our large PA and lighting hall as well as new rooms for the studio and drum departments.
-The planning and installation of the acoustics (with ambiophonics) alone took two years.
+After we made our neighbors an offer they couldn't refuse, they moved out and we finally had enough space to build our large PA and lighting hall as well as new rooms for the studio and drum departments.
+The planning and installation of the acoustics alone (with ambiophonics) took two years.

 1999: The First Call Centers in Treppendorf